ciaoidea/Holo.Codec/README.md

 - Images: PNG/JPEG/BMP input, holographic `.holo` directory of chunks,
   reconstruction to a viewable image (PNG).
-- Audio: WAV PCM 16‑bit or 24‑bit input, holographic `.holo` directory,
+- Audio: WAV PCM 16-bit or 24-bit input, holographic `.holo` directory,
-  reconstruction to WAV 16‑bit.
+  reconstruction to WAV 16-bit.
-- Binary files (including PDF, DOCX, etc.): experimental support aimed at “all‑chunks‑present” round‑trip; there is *no* structural resilience if you delete chunks (formats like PDF do not degrade gracefully).
+- Binary files (including PDF, DOCX, etc.): experimental support aimed at “all-chunks-present” round-trip; there is *no* structural resilience if you delete chunks (formats like PDF do not degrade gracefully).

 The codec is intentionally simple:

-- images: global thumbnail + pixel‑domain residuals
+- images: global thumbnail + pixel-domain residuals
 - audio: coarse downsampled track + temporal residuals
 - chunking: residuals are interleaved across chunks so that each chunk refines different pixels/samples